-INDIVIDUAL IMMEDIATE NON-VARIABLE ANNUITY CONTRACT STANDARDS
+INDIVIDUAL IMMEDIATE VARIABLE ANNUITY CONTRACT STANDARDS

-Scope: These standards apply to individual life contingent immediate non-variable annuity contracts, both with or without a period certain, that provide for single premium, modified single premium, or flexible premium payments over the life of the contract, and that provide for all funds to be held in the general account.
-The standards apply to any type of level or non-level guaranteed annuity payments for the life of the contract.
-An immediate annuity with the characteristics described within the scope of this document that is used to fund a structured settlement is covered by these standards.
-The standards also apply to substandard immediate annuities.
-The standards do not apply to an individual immediate annuity contract that provides for indexed-linked payments, payments that vary according to any external conditions, or liquidity benefits other than commutation of any guaranteed life contingent or non-life contingent annuity benefits.
+Scope: These standards apply to individual life contingent immediate variable annuity contracts, both with or without a period certain, that provide for a single premium payment, and that provide for funds to be held in separate accounts only or in separate and general accounts.
+The standards apply to fixed and/or variable annuity payments for the life of the contract.
+The standards do not apply to an individual immediate variable annuity contract that provides for guarantees for separate account funds, or liquidity benefits other than commutation of any guaranteed life contingent or non-life contingent annuity benefits.